anitacheung83/System-Design-Interview/Consistent Hashing.md

 ### Data Structure

 ### Hash Ring structure:
-At first, I thought about creating an array of size 1024(hashRing size) and storing servers directly at each index.
+At first, I thought about creating an array of size 1024(`hashRing` size) and storing servers directly at each index.
-But most positions on the ring would be empty, which makes it inefficient.
+But most positions on the ring would be empty, which makes it **inefficient**.

-Instead, I store the hashRing as an array of `{pos: number, serverId: number}`.
+Instead, I store the `hashRing` as an array of `{pos: number, serverId: number}`.
 Each entry represents a virtual node placed on the ring.

 Seperately, I maintain a server map that stores all key-value pairs: `{serverId: {key: value}}`.

 ### Algorithm:
 We need an efficient algorithm for inserting and locating nodes on the ring.
-I initially considered using a heap to maintain a sorted arr of the hashRing.
+Initially, I considered using a heap to maintain a sorted `arr` of the hashRing.
 Note that heaps are optimized for retreiving min/max, but **not** inserting elements at sorted positions.

-Thus, the algorithm I ended up choosing is: Binary Search
+Thus, the algorithm I ended up choosing is **Binary Search**.
-* It provides `O(log n)` loockup/insert time.
+* It provides `O(log n)` lookup/insert time.
-* Thus, it is important to maintain the hashRing sorted.
+* It can maintain the `hashRing` sorted.

 Hash Algorithm:
 * Name an algorithm that does not work and explain why